DEA Registrants Roles, Responsibilities, and Registrations

-Authorized Users perform one or more activities (receiving, using, disposing, etc.) with controlled substances for research under the supervison of the Unit Registrant or lab manager.
+Authorized Users perform one or more activities (receiving, using, disposing, etc.) with controlled substances for research under the supervison of the Registrant or lab manager.

 - Complete the controlled substances training module and receive lab-specific training in procedures for using controlled substances